Cycle 4

 At the end of the task, don’t forget to repeat any words that required correction.

-This task requires students to touch under the sounds on the screen, instead of the instructor, while the sounds are being read.
+This task is the first time you will have students touch under the sounds on the screen while the sounds are being read.

-Even when students are in the habit of tracking their finger under a word when they sound it out slowly, they often make the mistake of not touching under the word when they read it the fast way.
-This can lead to students looking at the instructor and guessing instead of keeping their attention on the symbols they are reading, especially when the words get more complex.
+Even when students get in the habit of tracking their finger under a word when they sound it out slowly, they often make the mistake of not touching under the word when they read it the fast way.
+This can lead to students looking at you and guessing the word instead of keeping their attention on the symbols they are reading, especially when the words get more complex.
 Help students avoid this mistake by always touching the screen yourself every time you read from it (even when modeling reading fluently) and by always enforcing that they keep their finger on the screen when they read a word the fast way.

 If the student says a wrong sound or pauses between the sounds, follow the flowchart to correct them.